4 Days in Rome Itinerary: Travel & Sightseeing Guide

 Via Appia

 To escape the city stress, we highly suggest a visit to the ancient Via Appia.
 Via Appia is one of the earliest roads of the ancient Rome and was a connection to the smaller regions of greater Rome.
 Along that road, different sights, such as Mausoleums, Catacombs, temples and other remains of the Ancient Rome can be explored.
-To explore the 18 km of history, you have to take some time and so the entire fourth day in Rome is reserved for that excursion.
+To explore the 18 km of history, you have to take some time, and so the entire fourth day in Rome is reserved for that excursion.
 It’s a real pleasure driving with a bike along this ancient path and inhaling the great historic atmosphere there.
-Regular bikes or even electrical bikes can be rented at many of the cafes and restaurant.
+Regular bikes or even electrical bikes can be rented at many of the cafés and restaurant.

 Tip: Because the Via Appia Antica is located at the southern End of Rome you have to take the public bus.
 The best option to go there is the bus Nr.
 118 – From Colosseum to Via Appia.
 To explore the 18 km road, you should rent a bicycle.